Scott Milanovich: National Football League

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

-After going undrafted in the 1996 NFL Draft, Milanovich signed as a free agent with the Tampa Bay Buccaneers.
+After going undrafted in the 1996 NFL draft, Milanovich signed as a free agent with the Tampa Bay Buccaneers.
 During his rookie campaign, he was designated as the team's third quarterback for 15 games, seeing action in one contest.
 In that game he completed two of three passes for nine yards.
 In 1997, he was declared inactive before all 16 regular season games and both playoff contests.

+Cleveland Browns

 After being left unprotected by the Buccaneers in the 1999 NFL expansion draft, Milanovich was the only quarterback selected by the Cleveland Browns, but he never played for the team.
+He was released by the Browns on June 3, 1999.

+Tampa Bay Buccaneers (second stint)

+On November 30, 1999, after injuries to Buccaneers' quarterbacks Eric Zeier and Trent Dilfer, the Bucs signed Milanovich to serve as the backup quarterback to Shaun King.
+Milanovich was released by the Buccaneers at the end of training camp the following summer on August 22, 2000.

 XFL

 Los Angeles Xtreme

 Milanovich was expected to be the starting quarterback for the XFL's Los Angeles Xtreme but lost the job to Tommy Maddox.
 Milanovich saw limited action as the Xtreme's second-string quarterback, behind Maddox.
 The Xtreme won the league's championship game, the Million Dollar Game in the original XFL's sole season.